UWF CyberSkills2Work Program

 As part of the application process, you'll need to provide documentation to confirm your citizenship or permanent residency status, as well as evidence demonstrating your eligibility to participate (service records, employment verification form, etc.).
 It's advisable to gather this information before beginning your application.

-• For Transitioning First Responders: Submit (a) a signed verification letter of first responder’s service on the organization’s letterhead from the first responder’s job supervisor or Human Resources representative, and includes the dates of your service, the position you held while in service, the duties you performed, and the phone number where we can reach the verifying personnel, or (b) the completed First Responder Service Verification Form that we will send you.
+For Government Personnel and Transitioning First Responders: Submit (a) a signed verification letter of first responder’s service on the organization’s letterhead from the first responder’s job supervisor or Human Resources representative, and includes the dates of your service, the position you held while in service, the duties you performed, and the phone number where we can reach the verifying personnel, or (b) the completed First Responder Service Verification Form that that is located on the application.

 For Transitioning Military Personnel and Military Spouses: Submit a copy of your orders, or your Electronic Military Service Record, for example…